mleiwe/mlops-zoomcamp/cohorts/2024/06-best-practices/ML_Notes.md

-# Chapter 6: Beset Practices
+# Chapter 6: Best Practices

 ## Introduction
 This is going to build on top of what we did in chapter 4